finalcut/finalcut.github.io/_posts/2020-02-21-getting-started-with-vue-and-typescript.md

 1. rename it to main.ts - this identifies it as a typescript file
 2. edit the main.js file and remove the comma on line 7
-3. update line 2 to change the . to an @

 main.ts should look like this